cfech/spring-security/README.md

            ],
 ```

-- alot of changed, can find the working application in ./angular-ui/ui-section-13
+- alot of change dont ie ui in terms of path arguments, configuration, can find the working application in ./angular-ui/ui-section-13
 - in short needed to complete steps above, set up keycloak auth guard in the app module and protect the routes in the app routing module, via the new auth.routeguard
-- also had to create login and logout methods
+- also had to create login and logout methods and wire them to the buttons in the UI

 ### Summary ###
 - In this PKCE configuration we have configured our frontend to authenticate with an `Auth Server`, get the response and when sedning an api request to the backend we attatch the JWT as an `Authorization` header.
 Then in the backend we get the JWT and strip the roles off, turn them into `Granted Authorities`, and store them in the security context of the logged in user

 ## 131 Important KeyCloak Features ##

-- comes with alot of features our fo the box
+- Comes with alot of features out of the box
-- can provide your own custom login page under realm settings -> themes
+- Can provide your own custom login page under realm settings -> themes
-- provides an admin rest api for completing all admin tasks
+- Provides an admin rest api for completing all admin tasks
-- can provide deafult client scopes, so they are alawys returned to the user, could also set to optional or none
+- Can provide deafult client scopes, so they are alawys returned to the user, could also set to optional or none
-- can create own client scopes
+- Can create own client scopes
-- offer groups
+- Offers groups/roles
-- can see/manage all active sessions
+- Can see/manage all active sessions
-- can log events
+- Can log events
-- can define password policies under the Authentication tab
+- Can define password policies under the Authentication tab
 - Can leverage identity providers for social login
 - Supports integration with Kerberos and Ldap

 ## 132 Social Login Integration with Keycloak Server ##
-- social login with github
+- Cocial login with github
 - Identity providers tab -> github -> provide client id and client secret
 - have to add the uri provided by keycloak as the callback uri in github
-- also ensure your homepage url in github us accurate
+- Also ensure your homepage url in github us accurate

-- social login does not automaticaly assign roles by default
+- Social login does not automaticaly assign roles by default
 ![](./images/keycloak-github.png)